2021 Australian Open men's singles draw, results - Tennis

 Nadal, who tied Federer’s record 20 Slams with his 13th French Open title in October, fell to No. 5 Stefanos Tsitsipas in the quarterfinals.

-In the other half of the draw, Novak Djokovic, the male record eight-time Australian Open champ, is through to the semifinals.
+In the other half of the draw, Novak Djokovic, the male record eight-time Australian Open champ, is through to the final.

 Federer misses his third consecutive major due to knee surgeries.